Stan0033/Round-Robin-Chess-Tournament-Manager/README.md

 manage your chess tournament

 How to use:
-- Enter an even amount of player names.
+- Enter a 4-or-more amount of player names.
 A name must consist of 2 or 3 parts
 - When all players were entered in the list click Start tournament
 - all players will be automatically paired
 - the pairs will appear as buttons